LipeLacross/Miscellaneous-Files/Git Commands.md

 This command undoes all the commits after the specified commit and preserves the changes locally.

-Usage: git reset –hard [commit]  This command discards all history and goes back to the specified commit.
+Usage: git reset -hard [commit]  This command discards all history and goes back to the specified commit.

 git status